Books in World War II

-There was a severe paper shortage in the US from 1943-45 – the publishing industry was restricted to 37.5% of the paper they’d used in 1939.
+There was a severe paper shortage in the US from 1943-45 (See “Scrap Drives in World War II”).
+The publishing industry was restricted to 37.5% of the paper they’d used in 1939.
 Even so, the number of books published actually increased during the war due to the rise of paperbacks.
-By 1943, over 40 million paperbacks were being published a year!
+By 1943, over 40 million paperbacks were being published per year on the Home Front!

 After the war, many of the soldiers and sailors and airmen went to college on the GI Bill, inspired and encouraged by the books they’d read—and by realizing they did in fact enjoy reading.

-The motto “Books are weapons in the war of ideas” was proven correct.
+The Council of Books in Wartime’s motto was “Books are weapons in the war of ideas.”
+This was proven correct.
 In the end, generosity and freedom triumphed over destruction and censorship, and the whole world benefited.

 Manning, Molly Guptill.
 When Books Went to War.
 New York: Mariner Books, 2014.